The issue

 0 percent

-of the marine species feed on the coral
+of the marine species feed on coral

 0 bird